Latex999/resume-scanner-nlp/README.md

 ## 📞 Contact

-For questions or support, please open an issue or contact the repository owner.
+For questions or support, please open an issue or contact the me.